-The following special trait is automatically applied to the Boss:
+The following special trait is automatically applied to the 🐸:

-Inspire: All models with the Henchman rank that begin their activation within 8" of the Boss gain an extra Manipulate action.
+Inspire: All models with the \$ rank that begin their activation within 8" of this model gain an extra \$ Action (not cumulative).

-When a Boss is removed from the game, you can designate any other model as your new Boss - hand that model the Crown marker .
-However, the range of the replacement Boss's Inspire ability is reduced to 4".
+When a 🐸 is removed from the game, you can designate any other model as your new 🐸 - hand that model the 🐸 marker.
+However, the range of the replacement 🐸 Inspire ability is reduced to 4".